Controllable Pareto Multi-Task Learning: Synthetic Multi-Objective Problem

-In the previous section, we propose to use a hypernetwork to generate the parameters for the main deep multi-task network based on a preference vector.
-The network parameters are in a high-dimensional decision space, and the optimization landscape would be complicated.
-To better analyze the behavior and convergence performance of the proposed algorithm, we first use it to generate the Pareto solutions for a low-dimensional multiobjective optimization problem.
+In this paper, we propose to use a hypernetwork to generate the parameters for an MTL network with different trade-off preferences.
+The MTL network parameters are in a high-dimensional decision space, and the optimization landscape is complicated with an unknown Pareto front.
+To better analyze the proposed algorithm's behavior and convergence performance, we first use it to learn the Pareto front for a low-dimensional multiobjective optimization problem.

 The experimental results are shown in Fig.~\ref{synthetic_problem}.
-This synthetic problem has a sin-curve-like Pareto set in the solution space, and its corresponding Pareto front is a concave curve in the objective space.
-The detailed definition is given in the appendix.
-Our proposed controllable Pareto MTL method can cover and reconstruct the whole manifold of Pareto front from the preference vectors, while the traditional methods can only find a finite point set approximation.
-It should be noticed that the simple linear scalarization method has poor performance for the problem with concave Pareto front.
+This synthetic problem has a sine-curve-like Pareto set in the solution space, and its Pareto front is a concave curve in the objective space.
+The detailed definition is given in the Appendix.
+Our proposed controllable Pareto MTL method can successfully learn and reconstruct the whole Pareto set/front from the preference vectors, while the traditional methods can only find a set of finite solutions.
+The simple preference-based linear scalarization method has poor performance for the problem with a totally concave Pareto front.